Yue-Chen-YC/Yue-Chen-YC.github.io/publications.md

 - Parental Input of the Chinese Bare Reflexive Pronoun 'ziji' and Its Impact on Children's Reflexive Understanding: An Analysis of Prosodic Bootstrapping in Language Acquisition <br>
 - Classifiers as Semantic Cues: Analyzing BERT's Word Prediction in Chinese <br>
 - From ‘Um’ to Words: The Role of Disfluency Interactions in Shaping Early Language Development <br>
-- Empathy Locus and Logophoricity: An Individual-Differences Analysis of Reflexive Pronoun Resolution in Mandarin Chinese.
+- Empathy Locus and Discourse Topicality: An Individual-Differences Analysis of Reflexive Pronoun Resolution in Mandarin Chinese <br>
+- Implicit Causality in Pronoun Resolution: Divergent Pathways for Pronouns and Reflexives <br>
+- Mapping Minds in Language: Children’s Acquisition of Psychological Verbs <br>